Chapter 09

 That transparency protects trust.
 The visitor can accept AI coverage when it feels like helpful backup for a real person, not a disguise.

-Stand Looks tab showing visitor preview, generated avatars, previously generated avatars, upload photo option, and agent pin settings.
+Stand Looks tab showing visitor preview, generated avatars, previously generated avatars, upload photo option, and Stand-in pin settings.

 Figure 9-1.
-The Looks tab is where identity becomes visible: preview the visitor-facing name and avatar, generate or upload a face, and decide whether an agent pin belongs in the header.
+The Looks tab is where identity becomes visible: preview the visitor-facing name and avatar, generate or upload a face, and decide whether a Stand-in pin belongs in the header.

 Example